pharmaDB/scoring_data_processor/README.md

 `python3 main.py -ap <filename>`

+To output a list of all patents from the Orange Book as a json file:

+`python3 main.py -apj <filename>`

 To output a list of missing NDA from the database that are in the Orange Book:

 `python3 main.py -mn <filename>`